 As an educator, she brings a broad knowledge of various Music Therapy approaches and research methodologies to the classroom and in clinical supervision.
 In 2012, she received the Excellence in Teaching Award from the Ohio University School of Music.
 She teaches undergraduate Assessment, Evaluation, and Research and Senior Level practicum.
 Current graduate courses include Research in Music Therapy and Advanced Level Practicum as well as thesis and clinical project advising.

 Dr. Geist’s leadership both at Ohio University and for the Music Therapy profession is extensive, diverse and ongoing.
-At the university level Dr. Geist serves as the Graduate Director of the Individual Interdisciplinary Program (IIP) through Ohio University’s Graduate College.
-In this role, she teaches IIP Professional Seminars and administers all program related activities.
+At the university level, Dr. Geist served as the Graduate Director of the Individual Interdisciplinary Program (IIP) through Ohio University’s Graduate College.
+In this role, she taught IIP Professional Seminars and administered all program related activities.
 Her service to the university also includes the Ohio University Teaching, Learning, and Assessment Committee, Faculty Senate, Graduate Council, the Research Council, and the Baker Fund Committee.
 She is Co-Chair of the College of Fine Arts Health and Wellness Committee and served as Chair of the School of Music Promotion and Tenure committee.
 Distinctive nationally leadership includes being the Co-Chair of the American Music Therapy Association’s (AMTA) Academic Program Approval Committee, a member of AMTA’s Education and Training Advisory Board and she is currently Chair of the AMTA Competency Review Task Force.

 Recent Publications, Presentations and Funding